MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-update-report-layouts.md

  The most typical problem occurs when a field that is used on the layout has been removed from the report dataset.
 In this case, you will see a line in the error message that states that an item has been removed.
 To fix this issue, you will have to modify the layout and remove the field in question.

- For more information, see [How to: Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md#ModifyCustomLayout).
+ For more information, see [Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md#ModifyCustomLayout).

  After you modify the layout, try to update the layout again.